chadkluck/serverless-deploy-pipeline-atlantis/README.md

-# CloudFormation Template for a Deployment Pipeline (CI/CD)
+# CloudFormation Template for CI/CD using AWS Code Pipeline

-This CloudFormation template will create an automated deployment pipeline when changes are commited to a watched branch CodeCommit.
+This CloudFormation template will create an automated deployment pipeline when changes are committed to a monitored CodeCommit branch.

+Each branch will have its own deploy stack and application infrastructure stack.
+This allows you to separate dev, test, prod, grant developer access via CodeCommit policies, and create or destroy test and staging branches/pipelines as necessary.

 ## Pros to using a template like this: